Domitnator/kentico-kontent-nuxt-module/README.md

 ```
 ## Note:
 By default Nuxt can only work with promises.
 Therefor you always use the "getPromise" method provided by the Kentico Cloud Delivery SDK!
-RxJs operator's are not supported at the moment
+RxJs operator's are not supported at the moment.